South African state prosecutor drops fraud charges against Gordhan

 Worries that Gordhan could be prosecuted or even removed from his job have also increased the risk that credit rating agencies would downgrade South Africa to "junk" status, undermining efforts to revive economic growth.

-The rand gained as much as 1.6 percent against the dollar, while bonds firmed as the head of the National Prosecuting Authority, Shaun Abrahams, read his decision at a media conference in the capital, Pretoria.
+The rand gained as much as 1.6 percent against the dollar, while bonds firmed as the head of the prosecution service, Shaun Abrahams, read his decision.

-"I am satisfied that...
-Gordhan did not have the requisite intention to act unlawfully," Abrahams said, adding he owed nobody an apology and would not resign after the flip-flop on the decision to prosecute.

-Gordhan was due to face charges in court on Wednesday that he fraudulently approved early retirement for a deputy tax commissioner and re-hired him as a consultant, costing the revenue service 1.1 million rand ($80,000).

 (Reporting by Joe Brock; Writing by James Macharia; Editing by Ed Cropley)